 Guidelines for Observers at IARC Monograph Meetings

 Implicit in the term "Observer" is the responsibility to observe the meeting and not to attempt to influence its outcome.
-This includes — before and during the meeting —
+This includes — before, during and after the meeting —

-- Not to contact participants before the meeting or to lobby them at any time.
+- Not to contact participants before or after the meeting or to lobby them at any time.

 - Not to send written materials to meeting participants.
-Pertinent scientific studies that are published or accepted for publication may be sent to IARC.
+Pertinent scientific studies that are published or accepted for publication by the date of the meeting and government reports in their final form may be sent to IARC.

 - Not to offer meals, drinks, social invitations, or other favours to meeting participants.

-Participants are asked to report any contact or attempt to influence that they may encounter, either before or during the meeting.
+Participants are asked to report any contact or attempt to influence that they may encounter, either before, during, or after the meeting.

 To provide an atmosphere conducive to free and frank discussion, Observers may not make a written transcript, audio or video recording, or audio or video transmission of any part of the meeting.
-Reporting, blogging, or otherwise commenting about the meeting is not allowed during the course of the meeting and until the press embargo has been lifted.
+Reporting, blogging, or otherwise making public statements, including via social media, is not allowed during the course of the meeting and until the press embargo has been lifted.

 Attendance at an IARC Monographs meeting is a privilege granted by invitation.
-Lack of cooperation with these Guidelines may result in an Observer being asked to leave the meeting and the reason disclosed to the meeting participants.
+By attending the meeting Observers agree to abide by these guidelines and those established by the Monographs Preamble.
+Lack of cooperation may result in an Observer being asked to leave the meeting and the reason being disclosed.